jwang1122/apcomputer/exams/quiz8.md

 # AP COMPUTER quiz8
+Time&#x2501;1 hour and 30 minutes for total 40 questions.

+Average: 2.25 for each question.

+If you finish 5 questions within 11 minutes, that's good enough.

+---

-Question 29-30 refer to the following code expcerpt.
+Question 1-2 refer to the following code expcerpt.

 	```JAVA
 	2	ArrayList<Integer> alist5 = new ArrayList<Integer>();